 This type of loan is secured against a vehicle, normally a car, where the ownership belongs to the lender until the loan has been fully repaid.
-The consumer will still be able to use the car, but if they don’t pay back the loan, the lender can then take away the vehicle and sell it.
+The customer will still be able to use the vehicle, but if they don’t pay back the loan, the lender can then take away the vehicle and sell it.

 Even though a logbook loan is a form of finance involving vehicles, it works differently to other types of car finance, such as hire purchase agreements and conditional sale agreements.
 A key difference is that the finance company is not supplying the customer with a vehicle; this means that they are not responsible for the vehicle’s quality.

 With a logbook loan, the customer will sign a credit agreement and a bill of sale.
 The lender will then give copies of these to the customer.
 A bill of sale is a certificate of the transfer of property to another party.
 In these cases the vehicle’s ownership transfers over to the lender, so the customer needs to already own the vehicle before they take out the logbook loan.

 Providing credit by means of a logbook loan is generally an activity we can consider a complaint about, as long as the complaint is brought to us by an eligible complainant.
 Generally, complaints are brought to us by the customer themselves.

 But there are some limited circumstances where we will consider a complaint from a third party.
 Our rules say that we can consider a complaint brought to us from a person who the financial business has tried to recover payment from under a credit agreement or consumer hire agreement.

 Complaints we get from customers include:

 - Unaffordable or irresponsible lending